GTR Electric Skateboard: Carbon vs Bamboo

 The carbon GTR is the longest board in the Evolve range.
 What that means in practical terms is that you can put your feet further apart on the deck and that will give you some more stability for your ride.
 It also means it has a slightly bigger turning circle than the other boards.
 Being made from carbon fibre, it means that it's going to have less flex than the bamboo boards.
-So, if you are after a board that has a lot of flex, the bamboo options are great for you.
-However, if you want stability, especially at high speeds, this board is fantastic.
+So, if you are after a board that has a lot of flex, the bamboo GTR is great for you.
+However, if you want stability, especially at high speeds, the carbon version is fantastic.

-In terms of customization, there are a bunch of options, especially when it comes to wheels.
+In terms of customisation, there are a bunch of options, especially when it comes to wheels.
 The carbon GTR accepts all sorts of wheels, from the really fast street wheels to the AT off-road setups.
 The same as the bamboo GTR.
-The Stoke, however, doesn't take the 80 setups.
-The carbon is a lot harder to customise the deck, whereas the bamboo can be quite customizable.
+The carbon is a lot harder to customise the deck, whereas the bamboo can be quite customisable.
 All you got to do is sand back the grip and then apply a design of your choice.

 With the carbon, you can't quite do this.
-You are limited to changing the grip tape, and if you're wanting to change the deck look, you'd probably have to look at a hydro dipping option.
-All the boards pretty much have a great street to all-terrain conversion option, apart from the Stoke, which only has a street configuration.
+You are limited to changing the grip tape, and if you want to change the deck look, you'd probably have to look at a hydro dipping option.
+All the boards pretty much have a great street to all-terrain conversion option.
 What that means is that they're great in a whole bunch of circumstances.
 Most riders prefer the carbon GTR and all-terrain configuration.
-It's great for commuting, and it's stable off-road as well.
+It's excellent for commuting, and it's stable off-road as well.